pmahdavi/prime-rl-cse/docs/environments.md

 # Environments

 PRIME-RL can train and evaluate in any [`verifiers`](https://github.com/willccbb/verifiers) environments.
-To train in a new environment, simply install it from the [Environment Hub](https://app.primeintellect.ai/dashboard/environments).
+To train in a new environment, simply install it from the [Environment Hub](https://app.primeintellect.ai/dashboard/environments) or install a local environment.

 ## Installation